ainblockchain/ain-js/README.md

 #### Ain.Database.Reference

 `setIsGlobal(isGlobal: boolean)`
-- Sets a global mode.
+- Sets the global path flag.

 `get numberOfListeners(): number`
 - A getter for number of listeners.